 The Company has license and collaboration agreements in place for which it could be obligated to pay, in addition to the payment of up-front fees upon execution of the agreements, certain milestone payments as a product candidate proceeds from the submission of an investigational new drug application through approval for commercial sale and beyond.
-As of September 30, 2021, the Company may be obligated to make up to \$4.1 billion in future development, regulatory, commercial and up-front royalty milestone payments associated with its license and collaboration agreements.
-These obligations exclude potential future option and milestone payments for options that have yet to be exercised within agreements entered into by the Company as of September 30, 2021, which are discussed above.
-For the three and nine months ended September 30, 2021, the Company recognized up-front, development milestone, settlement and other expenses of \$4.5 million and \$50.2 million, respectively, as research and development expense in the accompanying unaudited condensed consolidated statement of operations and comprehensive loss, inclusive of the expenses discussed above.
-For the three and nine months ended September 30, 2020, the Company recognized up-front, development milestone, and other expenses of \$15.4 million and \$36.7 million, respectively, as research and development expense in the accompanying unaudited condensed consolidated statement of operations and comprehensive loss.
+As of March 31, 2022, the Company may be obligated to make up to \$4.0 billion in future development, regulatory, commercial and up-front royalty milestone payments associated with its license and collaboration agreements.
+These obligations exclude potential future option and milestone payments for options that have yet to be exercised within agreements entered into by the Company as of March 31, 2022, which are discussed above.
+For the three months ended March 31, 2022 and 2021, the Company recognized up-front, development milestone and settlement expenses of less than \$0.1 million and \$14.0 million, respectively, as research and development expense in the accompanying unaudited condensed consolidated statement of operations and comprehensive loss.